You’ve always wanted to learn to swordfight.

 - An ever-growing library of short Technique Videos

 - Storytime Archive — Have an appetite for history?
 Get excited to pick up a sword by learning about the real people who practiced these martial arts, and the world they lived in!
 Monthly live lectures and a library of past events.

 What You’ll Learn

-You’ll get access to all of our historical martial arts classes.
-Admittedly, these classes are for folks that know the basics (maybe from that book or DVD?), but we offer several weapon topics to explore.
+We offer a variety of weapon topics to explore.
 If you are new to a style, feel free to listen in on a class anyway.

 Armizare (are-mee-TZAR-ay) is the medieval Italian name for the martial arts of the warrior class of Europe – the knight.
 Like his Asian counterpart, the samurai, the knight was the developer and inheritor of a sophisticated martial arts system that encompasses more than just fencing with the medieval sword; it is a comprehensive combat system useful in a variety of contexts: armed with sword, lance, axe or dagger, unarmed and in or out of plate armour.
 The system also covers the use of improvised weapons, such as heavy clubs, a small baton and flexible weapons.